Ravi-2064/supply-support/README.md

 Also the admin panel will be provided for having control on thier idi'es and could post if any new feature/design or service is addedd by that ferm or id's.

+thier would also the feature of adding its own site or web page will be provided so that if any customers wants to ask anything his queries can be resolved.